phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This is a simple module intended for developers to just demonstrate some of the module functions.

-### Generate Perf FlameGraphs For Tests
-Setting FLAME_GRAPH_PATH=<path to flamegraph path> will auto-load and enable this Phoronix Test Suite module.
-The module will generate a Linux perf FlameGraph for each test run during the benchmarking process.
-Details on FlameGraph @ https://github.com/brendangregg/FlameGraph

-This module utilizes the following environmental variables: FLAME_GRAPH_PATH.

 ### Flush Caches
 Loading this module will ensure caches (page cache, swap, etc) automatically get flushed prior to running any test.